MichaelCurrin/docker-quickstarts/examples/python_app/README.md

     - We give it access to the files in your repo using the `-v, --volume` flag, to avoid having to copy images into the container.
     - This also means that file changes in or out the container are seen **immediately**.
 Compare with using `COPY` in a Dockerfile, which means you have to rebuild the whole image and container whenever you make even a small code change in your scripts.
 - The container is deleted after each run.
+- Dependencies
+    - With the Dockerfile approach, you install dependencies in the image.
+You don't even need a virtual environment as global is safe in a container.
+    - With the no-Dockerfile approach, you need to install dependencies outside your container.
+Preferably in a virtual environment in your project as `venv`, which can be accessed in the container.
+The container won't be able to access any globally-installed packages on your host, unless you specifically add a path as another volume.
+The example above uses the [greet.py](greet.py) script, having no dependencies.

 ## Choosing an image